Is It Normal To Still Love My Ex? Six Strategies To Heal From Your Breakup

 When is it normal to love an ex?

 Psychologists and therapists agree that it’s completely normal to love an ex, especially in the first few months after a breakup.
-In some cases, you may still feel love toward a previous partner years after the breakup, particularly if you’re still involved in each other’s lives as friends, coworkers, or even co-parents.
+In some cases, you may still feel love toward a previous partner years after the breakup, particularly if you’re still involved in each other’s lives as friends, coworkers, or co-parents.

 In short, there is no straightforward or universal timeline for getting over love for a previous partner; or, at the very least, feelings of care and concern for their well-being.